msyamkumar/cs220-s22-projects/p11/README.md

 - A **major bug** was detected in the plot for Q3.
 The verification script and the image have been changed accordingly.
 - The x and y axes were flipped for the verification script for Q8 and Q9.
 They have been corrected.
 - To get the fixes, please **redownload** `plot_points.json` from the github repo.
 The version inside `p11.zip` has also been updated.
+4/14, 12:30PM:
+- This README previously referred to the data structure that mapped comment ids to Comment objects as `comment_data` instead of `comments`.
+The correct name is `comments`.

 **Find any issues?** Report to us: